Rollback and Microservices

-After some time the developers of the service A find an error in the v2.
+After some time the developers of service A find an error in the v2.
 They decide to rollback to the previous version (v1).
 What happens to the system?
-The service B stops working because it keeps calling the endpoint of the service A v2 which doesn't exist anymore.
+Service B stops working because it keeps calling the endpoint of service A v2 which doesn't exist anymore.
 The rollback to a previous version is a potential breaking change:

 Because it can introduce a breaking change as the rest of the system depends on the current API a rollback should be avoided in microservices-based systems.

-As long as we can't rollback microservices, we have to find a confident way how to deploy them into the production.
-There are a lot good practises like separated deployment stages (development, testing, QA, ...), testing in a production-like environment, blue-green and canary deployment, and so on.
+As long as we can't rollback microservices, we have to find a confident way how to deploy them into production.
+There are a lot of good practices like separated deployment stages (development, testing, QA, ...), testing in a production-like environment, blue-green and canary deployment, and so on.